 - Broken brake lights can shift the fault to the front driver.

-- Evidence like dashcam footage can strengthen your case.
+- Evidence, like dashcam footage, can help support your case.

 Understanding The General Rule Of Rear-End Accident Cases